-Priscilla has many years experience inspiring and motivating businesses in how to use your voice to become a leader, effective manager or trainer.
+Priscilla has many years experience in inspiring and motivating businesses on how to use your voice to become a leader, effective manager or trainer.

-Whether your presentation is in front of a formal audience or you simply want to be heard in a meeting, Priscilla has been able to help in people become more effective communicators all scenarios.
+Whether your presentation is in front of a formal audience or you simply want to be heard in a meeting, Priscilla has been able to help people become effective communicators in all scenarios.

 I was blown away by Priscilla’s’ outlook on the importance of how “your voice should be your calling card, your marketing tool and your sales agent”.
 Taking into consideration the subconscious impact your voice has on your audience is key.
 Whether presenting to a group or discussing internally in a business environment, you are being judged and in effect stereotyped simply by the way you sound in any particular setting.

 Priscilla emphasised that, selling is about communication and in many cases, we take our own voices for granted.
 Every time you speak you are somehow influencing others subconsciously.
 In business, it helps if that initial conversation is a positive one.